casper-network/docs-archive/implementation/serialization-standard.rst

 Balance Key
 ~~~~~~~~
 This key type is used to store information related to the balance of a given purse.
 All purse balances are stored using this key.
-The 32-byte identifier which represents this key is derived from the Address of the URef which relates to the purse.
+The 32-byte identifier which represents this key is derived from the Address of the URef, which relates to the purse.

 .. _serialization-standard-bid-key:

 Bid Key
 ~~~~

-This key type is used specifically for storing information related auction bids in the global state.
+This key type is used specifically for storing information related to auction bids in the global state.
 Information for the bids is stored under this key only.
 The 32-byte identifier which represents this key is derived from the ``blake2b256`` hash of the public key used to create the associated account (see :ref:`Accounts <accounts-associated-keys-weights>` for more information).